-The UCLA Latino Policy & Politics Initiative’s Director of Faculty Research Arturo Vargas Bustamante, who is also a professor of health policy and management at the UCLA Fielding School of Public Health, recently published a research letter in the Journal of the American Medical Association (JAMA).
+The UCLA Latino Policy & Politics Institute’s Director of Faculty Research Arturo Vargas Bustamante, who is also a professor of health policy and management at the UCLA Fielding School of Public Health, recently published a research letter in the Journal of the American Medical Association (JAMA).
 The research letter showed higher probabilities of Latinos being uninsured, having to seek out emergency care or delaying care due to increased costs after eliminating the Affordable Care Act’s (ACA) individual mandate.

 “Latino communities have long suffered from inequities in the American healthcare system,” said Arturo Vargas Bustamante.
 “The elimination of the individual mandate coupled with the chilling effects of the Trump administration’s public charge policies hampered the progress Latino communities were making in closing the uninsured gap.
 We need to continue bolstering the health care safety net to address cost concerns and provide community-based services that are easy for Latinos to access.”